JuliaPy/PythonCall.jl/docs/src/juliacall-reference.md

 It supports zero-up indexing, and can be indexed with integers or slices.
 Slicing returns a view of the original array.

-There is also the subtype `VectorValue` which wraps any `AbstractVector`.
-It is a subclass of `collections.abc.Sequence` and behaves similar to a Python `list`.

 If the array is strided and its eltype is supported (i.e. `Bool`, `IntXX`, `UIntXX`, `FloatXX`, `Complex{FloatXX}`, `Ptr{Cvoid}` or `Tuple` or `NamedTuple` of these) then it supports the buffer protocol and the numpy array interface.
 This means that